-For several hours every day, a stretch of blocks along Royal Street become a pedestrian walkway.
-Visitors can pop into boutique shops, voodoo stores, art galleries, iconic restaurants like Brennan’s, be entertained by street performers, admire the architecture and wrought iron balconies, and even visit inside the historic Gallier House.
+For several hours every day, a stretch of blocks along Royal Street becomes a pedestrian walkway.
+Visitors can pop into boutique shops, voodoo stores, art galleries, iconic restaurants like Brennan’s, be entertained by street performers, admire the architecture and wrought-iron balconies, and even visit inside the historic Gallier House.

 You might also notice Cafe Beignet on Royal Street which some say has better beignets than Cafe du Monde.
 You’ll have to compare and decide for yourself.
 As for me, it was a toss-up.
 How could I decide when they were both so good!?

 You also won’t want to miss the Shrimp Po-Boy at Johnny’s Po-Boys on St. Louis Street!
 It’s just a quick walk from Royal Street and Jackson Square and worth every bite.

 Nightlife: Frenchmen Street Jazz

 Any itinerary listing what to do in New Orleans for 3 days has to include nightlife!
 Sure, in NOLA, it can feel like the party never ends, but this is certainly not the city to retire early for the night.

 Bourbon Street is unquestionably known for its bars, mammoth-sized cocktails, and party atmosphere.
 But, unless you’re looking to let loose with some spring break-style drinking, you’ll want to avoid the Bourbon Street scene at night.